Workflow Discovery from Dialogues in the Low Data Regime

-We evaluate the AST-T5 similar to \cite{chen2021action} where B-Slot and Value are accuracy measures for predicting action names and values, respectively.
-Action is a joint accuracy that measures when the model correctly predicts both B-Slot and Value.
-We evaluate the CDS-T5 similar to \citep{chen2021action} using a variation of the cascading evaluation metric where we consider a turn correct if the model predicts the intent and next step correctly.
-Moreover, it must also predict the next utterance for agent turns and predicts the action and values correctly for action turns.
+We evaluate the AST task similar to ~\citet{chen2021action} where B-Slot and Value are accuracy measures for predicting action names and values, respectively.
+Action is a joint accuracy for both B-Slot and Value metrics.
+Furthermore, We evaluate the CDS task similar to ~\citet{chen2021action} using the Cascading Evaluation (CE) metric that relies on the Intent, NextStep, B-Slot, Value, and Recall@1 metrics that are accuracy measures for the dialogue intent, next step, action, value, and next utterance predictions.
+We omit the Recall@5, and Recall@10 metrics results since our model only predict a single next utterance instead of ranking the top 5 or 10 utterances.
+However, the cascading evaluation calculation result remains valid since it only uses the Recall@1 scores.